waheeda/Flipboard-like-animation-iOS/README.md

 # Flipboard-like-animation-iOS
-iOS project, showing the flip animation like flipboard, it uses MPFlipViewController for the flip animation.
+iOS project, showing the flip animation like flipboard, it uses <a href="https://github.com/mpospese/MPFlipViewController">MPFlipViewController</a> for the flip animation.